How To Communicate Travel Policies to Employees

 Ensuring company-wide compliance with your corporate travel policies isn’t easy and can often feel like herding cats.
 Could better communication be the answer to increasing travel policy buy-in?
-And how can you achieve this in your organisation?
+And how can you better communicate your travel policies to your employees to ensure company wide compliance?

 We’re sure that for many business travellers staying compliant with corporate travel policies can seem like a Kafkaesque nightmare, full of needless red tape, petty bureaucracy and obstructive meddling.
 In their eyes, travel managers probably seem like they're on a constant power-trip.